xtendui/xtendui/src/gatsby/markdown/hidden/test/other.md

 ## Mount Unmount

 `demos/hidden/test/mount-unmount`
-- TEST initial xtNamespace should be 1.
+- TEST mount root once this should be 1 on init and should remain 1 on deactivation.

-TEST initial 0 this should be `true true true true`.
+- TEST init xtNamespace should be 1.

-TEST initial 1 this should be `true true false false`.
+- TEST init classes and properties should be `true true true true`.

-TEST mount this should be called once and should NOT be called on overlay close.
+- TEST after init classes and properties should be `true true false false`.

 TEST unmount 1 disableDeactivate when overlay open and change page (browser location prev next) overlay should close automatically and this should NOT be called.